Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms: The properties of a torsion-low local isotopy

-\begin{proof}[Proof of Proposition \ref{P: rotation set of a torsion-low local isotopy}] The first statement is just a corollary of the definition of the torsion-low property and the assertions i), iv) of Proposition \ref{P: pre-rotation set}.
-Suppose now that $f$ can be blown-up at $z_0$.
-If $f$ satisfies the hypothesis, $\rho_s(I,z_0)$ is not empty by Proposition \ref{P: pre-rotation set empty}.
+Let $f: (W,z_0)\rightarrow (W',z_0)$ be an orientation and area preserving local homeomorphism and $I$ a torsion-low local isotopy of $f$.
+In this section, we will study the local rotation set of a torsion-low isotopy and prove Proposition \ref{P: rotation set of a torsion-low local isotopy}. \begin{proof}[Proof of Proposition \ref{P: rotation set of a torsion-low local isotopy}] The first two statements are just a corollary of the definition of the torsion-low property and the assertions i), ii), iv) of Proposition \ref{P: pre-rotation set}.

+Suppose now that $f$ can be blown up at $z_0$.
+Since $f$ is area preserving, $\rho_s(I,z_0)$ is not empty.
 So, using the assertion vii) of Proposition \ref{P: pre-rotation set}, one deduces that $\rho_s(I,z_0)$ is reduced to a single point in $[-1,1]$.

 Suppose now that $f$ is a diffeomorphism in a neighborhood of $z_0$.
-The first part of the third statement is just a special case of the second statement.
+The first part of the fourth statement is just a special case of the third statement.